Right now I’m on a bit of a paper towel kick. Paper towels are one of my pet eco-topics and once I get going, look out.

 “They’re more time consuming.”
 It’s true, you do need to wash cloth towels which is more work than tossing paper.
 However, we’ve got five people living here and during a really bad dirty week we might wash one full load of towels but normally it’s only every other week.
 That’s not so much time you can’t handle it.
 It takes me about 15 extra minutes each week to two weeks – I wash and don’t fold – cleaning towels at my house are simply stored unfolded in a reusable bag.

 “Lint free mirror and glass cleaning is only possible with paper towels.”
 Recycled newspaper works good for lint-free cleaning.
 We don’t get the paper so we use microfiber reusable cloths which also seem to be lint free.
 Also, I have some old school flat baby diapers I use mostly for glass and windows and they work great – the trick is to use one side with your glass cleaner and then the dry side for a rub down.
 Mostly though, I don’t think most people care about lint.
 I’ve never gone into friend’s home and mentally noted how linty their glass is.
 Mold, sure I’d notice; but lint… really?

 “Paper towels make great safe packing material for breakables.”
 It’s not worth it.
 Not when you’ve got all sorts of good green packing material choices out there.

 “They’re necessary to cover foods that can splatter when cooking in the microwave.”
 For kids food storage and reheating try Kinderville Little Bites Silicone Storage Jars which are freezer to microwave safe and BPA, phthalate and lead-free.
-For adult sized plates or bowls try UFO Reusable Suction Lid and Food Cover.
-The come in many sizes, are made with reusable non-toxic silicone, are safe for use in the freezer, refrigerator, room temperature, microwave and oven and are dishwasher safe.
-Bonus, these will not only help with microwaving food but can replaces single use plastic stretch wrap, plastic zip bags and aluminum foil.
+For adult sized plates or bowls try a reusable lid cover made with non-toxic silicone.